maroontress/StyleChecker/doc/rules/Underscore.md

 ## Code fix

-The code fix provides an option eliminating underscores in the identifier, and concatenating words in the camel case style.
+The code fix provides an option replacing the identifier with `underscore`, if the identifier is just `_` (a single underscore character).
+Otherwise, it provides an option eliminating underscores in the identifier, and concatenating words in the camel case style.

 ## Example